nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `list s-` followed by `addl 2 l/d/20/10/2020` adds the leave record with the given date(s) to the 2nd person in the shown list.
 * `find s- Betsy` followed by `addl 1 l/d/20/10/2020` adds the leave to the 1st person in the results of the `find s-` command.
 * `addl 1 l/d/08/10/2020 d/10/10/2020 l/d/20/10/2020`
-* `addl 7 09/09/2020`
+* `addl 7 l/d/09/09/2020`
 * `addl 7 l/d/10/10/2020 d/08/10/2020`

-The image below shows what you would see after executing the last example given.
-Notice how the leave appears on the ui.
+The image below shows what you would see after executing the last example given above.
+Notice how the leave appears on Betsy's record.

 ![addLeave](images/ugimages/AddLeave.png)